Value-added tax (VAT)

 Tax on tax-haven-resident companies owning real estate in Spain

 Companies resident in a tax haven for tax purposes that own real estate or hold real property rights in Spain are subject to a special levy accrued on 31 December and declared and paid in January of the following year in the place and manner established by law.
-The tax is equal to 3% of the assessed value of the real estate.
+The tax is 3% of the assessed value of the real estate.

 Second and subsequent transfers of buildings are exempt from VAT; consequently, they are, in principle, subject to transfer tax.